Rob-Rychs/quest-submission/beginner-cadence-course.md

 ## Chapter 1 Day 1

+1. -Q:  Explain what the Blockchain is in your own words.

-1. An openly visible and decentralized database anyone can interact with. https://www.investopedia.com/terms/b/blockchain.asp
+An openly visible and decentralized database anyone can interact with. https://www.investopedia.com/terms/b/blockchain.asp

+2. -Q:  Explain what a Smart Contract is.

-2. A smart contract is a piece of code that executes and runs either a transaction (updates state) or a script (reads state) of a blockchain.
-Once a smart contract is deployed on the blockchain it will then execute the actions that were written inside of the contract. note that they don’t necessarily run a script or transaction; instead once deployed they simply execute the set of actions written inside https://www.ibm.com/topics/smart-contracts
+A smart contract is a piece of code that executes and runs either a transaction (updates state) or a script (reads state) of a blockchain.
+Once a smart contract is deployed on the blockchain it will then execute the actions that were written inside of the contract. note that they don’t necessarily run a script or transaction; instead once deployed they simply execute the set of actions written inside (like a rulebook) https://www.ibm.com/topics/smart-contracts

+3. -Q:  Explain the difference between a script and a transaction.

-3. a transaction (updates state on-chain) and costs gas and a script (reads state) of a blockchain and is free.
+a transaction (updates state on-chain) and costs gas and a script (reads state) of a blockchain and is free.

 ## Chapter 1 Day 2

-1.
+1. -Q: What are the 5 Cadence Programming Language Pillars?
 -Safety and Security: Every Smart Contract must be secure.
 Cadence maximizes efficiency while maintaining the highest levels of safety and security.
 It accomplishes this because of its insanely strong type system, separation between contracts and transactions, and Resource Oriented Programming.

 -Clarity: Code should be easy to read, especially Smart Contract code so that we, as users, can verify it is safe.
 This is achieved by making the code declarative and allowing the developer to express their intentions directly.
 Cadence makes those intentions very clear by design, which, along with readability, make auditing and reviewing more efficient.